Quantum entanglement in phase space: Results

 Apart from mirror reflection along the $x$-axis, the criteria~\eqref{crit1}-\eqref{crit3} we present are more general, since they consider any linear transformation $(x,p)\rightarrow (x',p')$ of the coordinate system that follows Eq.~\eqref{eq:QuadratureTransformation}.
 In addition, our criteria do not require full information of the state.
-We now give a proof of these criteria.
+We give a proof of these criteria in the following.
+We further show that criterion~\eqref{crit1} is necessary and sufficient for Gaussian states in the Sec.~V of SM~\cite{supplement}.

+The key insight behind criterion~\eqref{crit1} is that if the initial state is separable, then applying partial transposition followed by a beam splitter operation should yield a physically valid state.
+The resulting Wigner function must satisfy the upper bound of any physical Wigner function.
+When this bound is violated, it reveals that our separability assumption was incorrect.